Glamorgan County Cricket Club in 2022: Surrey v Glamorgan (27 May)

-29 May: Middlesex v Glamorgan
+Middlesex v Glamorgan (29 May)

 Glamorgan continued their T20 Blast campaign with a third straight away game, and were put in to bat by Middlesex.
 After again losing captain Lloyd early, the visitors also lost Northeast before the end of the third over.
 Labuschagne's 38 got the innings back on track before leg-spinner Luke Hollman tempted him into skying a catch by Martin Andersson, and both Carlson and Cooke hit valuable 20s before they were dismissed.
 James Weighell then hit a late-innings 30 off 20 balls before becoming one of three Glamorgan batters to fall to Toby Roland-Jones in the final over.
 Chasing a total of 168, Middlesex made a good start despite Eoin Morgan not batting due to an injury suffered in the first innings; they reached 71 before the loss of their first wicket at the end of the seventh over, Max Holden going for 41.
 Stephen Eskinazi (34) and Hollman (7) fell in quick succession either side of the midway point of the innings, but Joe Cracknell's partnerships with John Simpson and then Andersson meant Middlesex needed just eight more runs by the time Cracknell was bowled by Labuschagne at the end of the 17th over.
 Morgan was padded up and ready to bat by this point, but Chris Green and Roland-Jones hit the required runs to give Middlesex a four-wicket victory with an over remaining.